Operation Jackpot: Effectiveness and importance

-Despite limitations and challenges rising from the state of the Indian transport network, availability of supplies, differences of opinion of guerrilla training methods and the decision of Bangladesh government to train the maximum number of guerrillas in the shortest possible time, which may have caused supply shortages and often arming of only 40% to 50% of the newly trained guerrillas with firearms, Bangladesh government in exile managed to field 30,000 regular troops and 100,000 guerrillas and run a campaign that would destroy or damage at least 231 bridges, 122 railway lines, 90 electric stations, disrupting the logistical/supply system of the Pakistani forces, and kill at least 237 officers, 136 JCOs and 3,559 soldiers of the regular army during April to November 1971, and an unspecified number of Police, West Pakistan Rangers, EPCAF and Razakar members.
-The guerrilla operations had also lowered the morale of the Pakistani army and by November, they chose to remain in their bases whenever possible, and the contribution of the guerrilla warfare to the final victory was enormous despite the challenges.
+Despite limitations and challenges rising from the state of the Indian transport network, availability of supplies, differences of opinion of guerrilla training methods and the decision of the Bangladeshi government to train the maximum number of guerrillas in the shortest possible time, Which may have caused supply shortages and often arming of only 40% to 50% of the newly trained guerrillas with firearms, The Bangladeshi government in exile managed to field 30,000 regular troops and 100,000 guerrillas and run a campaign that would destroy or damage at least 231 bridges, perform 122 acts of sabotage on railway lines and 90 electric stations, disrupting the logistical/supply system of the Pakistani forces, and kill at least 237 officers, 136 JCOs and 3,559 soldiers of the regular army during April to November 1971, and an unspecified number of Police, West Pakistan Rangers, EPCAF and Razakar members, and wound several thousand soldiers.
+The success and intensity of guerrilla operations after August had also lowered the morale of the Pakistan Army, and by November, they chose to remain in their bases whenever possible, and the contribution of the guerrilla warfare to the final victory was enormous despite the numerous challenges.